Companies considering moving from wholesale and physical retail to

 simplify this process.
 An export

-execution solution will ensure that export processes are met, the
+management solution will ensure that export processes are met,

-correct documentation is included, and that paperwork is completed in
+the correct documentation is included, and that paperwork is completed

-the correct language.
-Ideally, the solution should integrate with the
+Ideally, the solution should integrate with the manufacturer’s system

-manufacturer’s system of record and allow for automated
+of record and allow for automated business-specific rules.
+When

 compliance will mitigate the risk of compliance missteps.